nseddon/bikesharing/README.md

 <div class="container" align="center">
   <div style="background-image">
     <img src="https://github.com/nseddon/bikesharing/blob/main/images/Slide%207.PNG" alt="Gender Subscriber vs Customer" width="600" height="400">
-    <h5 align="left">This bubble chart is showing the areas where trips are starting
+    <h5 align="left">This bubble chart (color and size relative) is showing the starting areas of trips.
+As can be seen, the island of Manhattan holds a majority share of ride share starting locations.
+Specifically, urbanized housing areas and stations set up around Central Park show the most activity.
+This is showing a relationship in line with previous slides indicating alternative transport options for commuting purpose, and weekend recreational use.
     </h5>
   </div>
 </div>